-Dr. Pandit is a Professor at University of North Carolina Raleigh.
-He has studied how poor safety communication is a widely recognized challenge and problem in the work.
-Chief among his findings is that workplace factors that foster safety communication include frequent, informal conversations among workers.
+Ms. Pandit is a researcher at North Carolina State University in construction engineering and management.
+She has studied how poor safety communication is a widely recognized challenge.
+Chief among her findings is that workplace factors that foster safety communication include frequent informal conversations among workers.